lukevukovich/MediaAPI/README.md

 # MediaAPI
+MediaAPI is a full-stack, cloud-deployed media metadata platform featuring a robust .NET backend and a modern React frontend that provides a dynamic, interactive API documentation and testing experience, replacing traditional Swagger UI.
+The project demonstrates advanced integration, code quality, and user experience best practices.

-## 1. Architecture & Technology Stack
+## 1. Architecture & Tech Stack

 - **Backend:**
   - ASP.NET Core (.NET 8) with modular service layer and dependency injection.